Score a touchdown with these healthy recipes

-Whether you’re a season ticket holder or simply enjoy watching the game on TV with friends, there’s sure to be a tailgate or two in your future.
-While pizza and chicken wings are likely to be found at any tailgating party, indulging in these foods may result in a personal foul to your health.
+While pizza and chicken wings tend to be found in most football watching playbooks, indulging in these foods may result in a personal foul to your health.
 To help keep you on track, and score a touchdown with your fellow football fans, try a few of these healthy recipes recommended by Lakeland Diabetes Educator and registered dietitian, Nicole Morrissey, RD.

 Love Your Heart